webforj/webforj-docs/docs/advanced/error-handling.md

 ## Implementing a custom error handler

-Let's walk through the steps to implement a custom error handler for a specific exception.
+The following steps detail the implementation of a custom error handler for a specific exception:

-### Step 1: create the error handler class
+### Step 1: Create the error handler class

 Create a new class that implements the `ErrorHandler` interface and is named after the exception it handles.